rithuraj-techolution/githubactions-pipeline/README.md

-# Project Title: Python Utility Toolset
+# Python Utility Toolset

 ## Overview
-This project is a simple utility toolset providing basic arithmetic operations, data manipulation with pandas, and colorized console output.
-It demonstrates how to combine core Python functionalities with third-party libraries to enhance console applications.
+The Python Utility Toolset is a versatile project that combines basic arithmetic operations, data manipulation using pandas, and colorized console output to demonstrate how core Python functionalities can be enhanced with third-party libraries.

 ## File Descriptions

 ### 1. `main.py`
-- **Purpose**: Demonstrates basic console output with enhanced visuals.
+- **Purpose**: Provides an example of console output with enhanced visuals using color.
 - **Functions and Features**:
-  - Uses the `colorama` library to print "Hello World" in red text.
+  - Utilizes the `colorama` library to print "Hello World" in red text.
 - **Dependencies**:
-  - `colorama` - A library to produce colored terminal text.
+  - [`colorama`](https://pypi.org/project/colorama/) - To produce colored terminal text.
   - **Installation**: `pip install colorama`

 ### 2. `utils.py`
-- **Purpose**: Performs basic arithmetic operations.
+- **Purpose**: Provides basic arithmetic operations.
 - **Functions and Features**:
   - `add(a, b)`: Returns the sum of `a` and `b`.
   - `subtract(a, b)`: Returns the difference of `a` and `b`.